-This bold and bubbly font has a playful and informal vibe to it, making it a perfect choice for adding a pop of character to your personal belongings, such as a water bottle, a laptop or a phone case.
-The font also has enough character so that it can be used for a sticker where the text itself is the design.
+This bold and bubbly font has a playful and informal vibe.
+It could definitely add a pop of character to your personal belongings, such as a water bottle, a laptop, or a phone case.
+The font also has enough character for a sticker where the text itself is the design.
 A perfect hip choice for your quirky self!

-This bold font features a good amount of space between the letters, making it a great choice for decals (decorative stickers), particularly for outdoor usage where getting the message across needs to be done quickly—such as a bumper sticker.
-The design also has a slightly retro appearance, with the blue shadow behind the red letters, bringing back the memories of the times when people used to go out to parks to spend free time rather than looking at their cell phone screens.
+This bold font features a good amount of space between the letters, making it an excellent choice for decals, particularly for outdoor usage where getting the message across needs to be done quickly—such as a bumper sticker.

 Design by Lexie Pitzen